An Approximation Theory Framework for Measure-Transport Sampling Algorithms: Error analysis for measure transport

 \item {\it (Feasibility)} There exists a map $\TT \in \mmT$ satisfying $\TT_\sharp \eta = \nu$.

 \end{enumerate} \end{assumption}

 Condition (i) simply states that the divergence between pushforwards of $\eta$ is controlled by the distance between the maps.
 It is important to highlight that this condition is independent of the target $\nu$ and only needs to be verified for a fixed reference $\eta$ and the class $\mmT$.
 This, in turn, implies that the constant $C>0$ may depend on the choice of $\eta$ and $\mmT$.\footnote{For example, in Section~\ref{subsec:KL-error-bounds} we verify stability of KL when $\Omega$ is unbounded only when $\eta$ is a Gaussian.} Condition~(ii) involves both the reference and target measures and requires the existence of a transport map between the two measures.
 Many choices of $T^\dagger$ are often possible; for example optimal or triangular transport maps exist under mild conditions.
 Thus, condition (ii) asks for $\mmT$ to be sufficiently large to contain at least one such map.
-In order to obtain useful error rates, we typically like to show a stronger result, that is $ T^\dagger \in \mT$ where $\mT$ is a subset of $\mmT$ containing maps of higher regularity.
-For example, one may take $\mmT = L^2$ and $\mT \coloneqq H^s$ for some $s \geq 1$.
+In order to obtain useful error rates, we typically like to show a stronger result, that is $ T^\dagger$ belongs to a smaller, more regular, subset of $\mmT$.
+For example, one may take $\mmT = L^2$ and have $T^\dagger \in H^{k}$ for some $k \geq 1$.
 We dedicate Section \ref{sec:stability} to verifying condition (i), while existing results from literature will be used to verify condition (ii) depending on the application at hand, as outlined in Section~\ref{sec:applications}.
 We are now ready to present our main abstract theoretical result.

 \begin{theorem} Suppose Assumption~\ref{ass:abstract} holds and consider $\hnu$ as in \eqref{eq:abst_opt}.
 Then it holds that

 where $C>0$ is the same constant as in Assumption~\ref{ass:abstract}(i). \end{theorem}